Tax treatment of Esports

 What are Esports?

-Esports have become a global phenomenon which has taken standard video gaming to a whole new level where the stakes can be very high.
-They are competitive (human-vs-human) and usually have an engaging spectator element to it - like traditional sports.
+Esports have become a global phenomenon elevating standard video gaming to a competitive and highly lucrative level.
+They involve human-vs-human competition and usually include an engaging spectator element to it.
+This is similar to traditional sports.

-An Esports tournament typically consists of amateur or professional gamers competing against one another.
-These tournaments can prove to be highly lucrative with cash prizes potentially worth £millions.
-For a successful top tier Esports player the earnings can amount to £millions.
+An Esports tournament typically features amateur or professional gamers competing against one another.
+What's more, these tournaments can be highly lucrative with cash prizes potentially worth £millions.
+For top tier Esports players, the earnings can amount to £millions.

 The main sources of income from Esports